refracta/dcss-server/README.md

 * Scripts necessary for operating a Dungeon Crawl Stone Soup server.
 In utils/testing-container, there is a container environment configuration created for the CI/CD verification work of Crawl.

 * https://github.com/Rytisgit/dgamelaunch-dcss-forks-server
 * This project is based on dgamelaunch-config, designed to easily configure multiple forks in a containerized environment at once.
-This project
+This project was started based on that project.

 ### Thanks to
 Thanks to the help of many developers on the DCSS IRC `#crawl-dev` channel, the implementation goals of this project could be successfully achieved.